rahulakrish/portfolio_builder/README.md

 For eg. if the stock price of GE is \$100 and the total amount invested is \$1000, per the allocation, we have to invest 4.8% in GE which equates to \$48.

-We use the DiscreteAllocation class for this.
-It prioritzies buying shares of the asset that is furthest away from the allocation i.e if the portfolio calls for bying 10 shares of an asset, but with the allocation we have only 10 shares, the other asset allocations are sacrificed to reduce the gap.
+We can use the DiscreteAllocation class for this.
+It prioritzies buying shares of the asset that is furthest away from the allocation i.e if the portfolio calls for bying 10 shares of an asset, but with the allocation we have only 6 shares, the other asset allocations are sacrificed to reduce the gap.
 This way, the left over money is minimized.

 We will be using \$1800 as an example and like earlier compare portfolios for max sharpe and min volatility.